canonical/vanilla-framework/templates/docs/patterns/lists.md

 ## Split

-If you wish to split the items in a list into two columns above `$breakpoint-medium`, you can do so by adding the class `is-split` to the list element.
+If you wish to split the items in a list into two columns above `$breakpoint-small`, you can do so by adding the class `is-split` to the list element.

 <div class="embedded-example"><a href="/docs/examples/patterns/lists/lists-split/" class="js-example">
 View example of the patterns list split